Sandy4321/Supervised_LDA/Readme.md

 If you'd like to run the model on a new test dataset, you can create a new random test_set:

- run `read_json.py path_to_json_files number_of_lines outout_filename` in the terminal.
+ run `read_json.py path_to_json_files number_of_lines output_filename` in the terminal.

- The program will randomly sample *number_of_lines*/2 from each of Movies and Books file, to give you a new populated text dataset.
+The program will randomly sample *number_of_lines*/2 from each of Movies and Books file, to give you a newly populated text dataset.

 ### Dataset